 Next you should start to prepare for your audition.
 You get up to 90 seconds to perform and we have some really helpful advice on our Frequently Asked Questions section of this site.
 The bottom line is you want to be original and stand out from the crowd.
 Now you just got to wait it out until your audition day.

 When you arrive at the venue you're going to look for a member of our staff who will give you two very important items: A wristband and an audition number.

 That number will determine the order that you are auditioned.
-It’s very important you do not lose your number or wristband, otherwise you’ll be sent all the way back to the end of the line again to get new number.
+It's very important you do not lose your number or wristband, otherwise you'll be sent all the way back to the end of the line again to get a new number.

 Also keep in mind the lines may be long.
 We never know exactly how many people will show up, so please dress warm.
 You should consider this an ALL DAY COMMITMENT.